WatWowMap/Pogo-Data-Generator/README.md

 - `tsc -w` will auto recompile the TypeScript during development
 - You can play with the input options by changing the scripts in `package.json` or modifying the `base.ts` file.
 - `yarn pokeapi`, which will generate a local `masterfile.json` and refresh the data in the `static` folder from PokeAPI
+- Append `--pokeapi-staging` to target `https://staging.pokeapi.co/api/v2` when regenerating from PokeAPI
 - `yarn raw` will generate a local `masterfile.json` and with the raw data format

 The generate function accepts an object with the following properties: